 A thank you!

 We are very lucky that in 1912 the then government decided to resume this land for all Sydneysiders to access.
 I am not sure this could happen in the Sydney we live in today.
-It was officially added to the Sydney Harbour National Park in November 1983, and the track is currently being upgraded to preserve the natural environment and make it accessible to more visitors.
+It was officially added to the Sydney Harbour National Park in November 1983.
+The track is currently being upgraded to preserve the natural environment and make it accessible to more visitors.
 So thanks forward thinking people of 1920 I really appreciate your efforts to keep this a public space 🙂